 Hook’s laugh silenced the entire bar.
 “The same time Pan was trying to kill me was when this wonderful little rip in time happened.
-And, darling, if I remember correctly it upset you gravely that I was being killed.”
+And, darling, if I remember correctly, Pan, it upset you gravely that I was being killed.”

 Tinker Bell blushed and quickly tried to conceal it.
 “Of course it did.
 Who else was going to get rid of Wendy?
 Not the babbling lost boys.
 They couldn’t kill her even when she was right in front of them.”

-“I was never going to kill her, Pan wanted me to get rid of you.”
-His confession turned her eyes turn bright red. “ God, Tink!
-After so many years you still don’t understand do you?
+“I was never going to kill her.
+Pan wanted me to get rid of you.”
+His confession turned her eyes bright red. “ God, Tink!
+After so many years, you still don’t understand, do you?
 How did Peter ever get to this Wendy girl?”

 “It’s awfully similar to the Disney story.
-Only when it says he lost his shadow, he didn’t.
+Only when they say he lost his shadow, he didn’t.
 Who knows what he really lost that night, but he was upset, and so was she.
-There was so much screaming and fighting, it didn’t make sense why he was bringing her with him.
-I mean, he was sleeping with Wendy but he was sleeping with everyone else, me included.
+There was so much screaming and fighting.
+It didn’t make sense why he was bringing her with him.
+I mean, he was sleeping with Wendy, but he was sleeping with everyone else, including me.
 Disney got both wrong.
 She wasn’t a child, either.
 She was seventeen.
 AND THOSE bastards!
 They make me look like a slut.”